recordbinco/recordbin-api/README.md

 - Run Local Server

 ```
-$ docker-compose up -d db
+$ docker-compose up db -d
 $ docker-compose up web
 ```

+##### Development Mode

-Server will run as if in a Production enviroment.
+By default, the server will run as if in a Production enviroment.
-To setup a development enviroment with debug debug, create a `.env` file with the following:
+To setup a development enviroment with debug debug, create a `.env` file with the following entries:

 ```
 DJANGO_DEBUG=1
 DJANGO_ALLOWED_HOSTS=*
 ```

-In development mode, dev server will include an admin user (username: admin, pwd: admin).
+These will be read by docker-compose and injected into the docker enviroment.

 - Inspect / Manage

+This command will enter a bash enviroment inside your docker container, allowing you to perform tasks with `python manage.py` freely.

 ```
 $ docker-compose run web bash